vinantros/Ken-Discord-Kik-bot/README.md

 This project integrates a Kik bot with Discord using Redis to facilitate message passing between the two platforms.
 The Kik bot can respond to messages directly on Kik or relay messages from a Discord channel to Kik and vice versa.

+## Features

+- A kik AI bot that can respond in groups and in DM naturally (Picks up on your user name as well).
+- A Basic Discord Bot that receives and delivers messages between Kik and Discord.

 ## Prerequisites

 Before you start, make sure you have the following installed: